apastor/entropy-triangle-weka-package/README.md

 ## BUILD
 To build the package from source use [Apache Ant](http://ant.apache.org/) from the project root directory.
-It is necessary to specify the project build file (build_package.xml) and the weka.jar as library.
+It is necessary to specify the project build file `build_package.xml` and `weka.jar` as library.
 Optionally you can set the build command, `make_package` is the default one.

 ```bash